 Zachary Macinnes is the Social Media and Web Marketing Specialist for ASA.
 Originally from Austin, Texas, Zachary relocated to the East Coast to attend Emmanuel College in Boston, where he received a B.A. in International Relations and Spanish.
 Zachary first studied abroad in Puebla, Mexico, for a summer program and fell in love with the Spanish language and Hispanic culture.
 He went on spend a full Academic Year at the Pontifical Catholic University of Peru, and finally a summer program in Madrid, Spain.
 He has traveled to over 40 countries on six continents, and is currently pursuing an M.A. in Public Policy at Trinity College.
 Zachary is a member of NAFSA: Association of International Educators and the Forum on Education Abroad, and has volunteered his time with several professional-related activities, including the Connecticut Area Study Abroad (CASA) Returnee Conference, the Boston Area Study Abroad Association (BASAA) and the NAFSA Region XI Conference Planning Team.

-Cayleigh is a Programs Advisor at ASA and a graduate of Stonehill College in North Easton, Massachusetts, with both a B.S.B.A. in Marketing and a B.A. in Graphic Design.
-She studied abroad during the fall of 2014 in Rome, Italy and fell in love with everything about the study abroad experience.
-Upon her return, she wanted to continue to share her passion for international education and travel, and aid fellow students in carrying out their own experiences, so she worked as a Peer Advisor in Stonehill’s Office of International Programs until graduation.
-In her spare time, Cayleigh enjoys photography, music, relaxing at the beach on Cape Cod, and planning her next international getaway.
+Cayleigh is a Programs Advisor at ASA and a graduated from Stonehill College in North Easton, Massachusetts, with both a BSBA in Marketing and a BA in Graphic Design.
+Upon her return from spending a semester studying in Rome, Italy, she wanted to share her passion for international education and the travel experience.
+Working as the Italy Peer Advisor in Stonehill's Office of International Education until graduation, Cayleigh was able to aid students in shaping their own study abroad experiences - and continues to do so today in her role at ASA.
+In her spare time, Cayleigh enjoys photography, hanging out on the beach on Cape Cod, and planning her next international getaway.

 Lena is the Alumni Coordinator for ASA.
 Lena's passion for international education comes from her own experience studying abroad in Italy during her junior year of college.
 After graduating from college, Lena returned to Italy where a career in international education found her.
 For Lena, the most rewarding part of working with study abroad students has always been watching them grow and be transformed by their study abroad experiences.
 Lena enjoys helping students learn to articulate their experiences and providing them with a platform to share those experiences with other students upon their return.
 She is a member of NAFSA: The Association of International Educators, she holds a bachelor’s degree in Art History and American Studies from Fordham University, and has a master’s degree in International Education from New York University.
 Lena lives in Boston with her husband Brent and their daughter Isabella.